Calatrava, Romblon: Demographics

-According to the 2015 census, Calatrava has a population of 10,275 people.
+According to the 2024 census, Calatrava has a population of 11,254 people.

+Language

 Asi is the native language of Barangay Poblacion, Pagsangahan and San Roque, while both Asi and Ini are used in Barangay Talisay, Linao and Pangulo.
 Onhan is used by majority of Barangay Balogo's inhabitants, however in some of its sitios, both Asi and Ini are also being used regularly by its native residents.

 Government

 Local government

 As a municipality in the Province of Romblon, government officials in the provincial level are voted by the electorates of the town.
 The provincial government have political jurisdiction over local transactions of the municipal government.

 Pursuant to Chapter II, Title II, Book III of Republic Act 7160 or the Local Government Code of 1991, the municipal government is composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Bayan alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.
 The incumbent mayor and vice mayor for the 2019–2022 term are Marieta Babera from LAKAS-CMD and Dishan Servañez y Fondevilla from PDP–Laban party, respectively.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.